The Intellectual Property Review: United Kingdom

 Interim relief can be obtained in a matter of hours in urgent cases, although more usually interim hearings take place within a few days or weeks of the application being filed and served.

 If a patent is found to be infringed, or where a litigant's claim is otherwise successful, a range of remedies may be available.
-In keeping with the developing jurisprudence of the CJEU in respect of the IP Enforcement Directive, the proportionality and effectiveness of the relief are relevant factors in the court's assessment as to whether to grant the relief sought.
 Available remedies may include the following.

 Injunctive relief may be available at an interim stage where the right owner shows an arguable case of infringement and that a later monetary remedy would not adequately compensate the patentee for the harm caused by the ongoing (alleged) infringement.
 The court considers the 'balance of harm' likely to be suffered by the respective parties before deciding whether to award interim relief and if so the terms of the order.
 For non-final injunctions, the applicant for the relief is usually required to provide a cross-undertaking as to damages.